COVID travel ban leaves hundreds of trucks stuck in UK | DW | 22.12.2020

 Hundreds of trucks were stuck in massive traffic jams in the port of Dover on England's southern coast on Tuesday, with drivers expressing anger and sadness over the sudden travel ban.

-France shut its borders with the UK on Sunday, imposing a ban on travel by land, sea, rail and air, after a new strain of the coronavirus was discovered in Britain.
+France shut its borders with the United Kingdom on Sunday, imposing a ban on travel by land, sea, rail and air, after a new strain of the coronavirus was discovered in Britain.

-The sudden restrictions to prevent the spread of the potentially more infectious strain have snarled one of the most important trade routes in Europe.
+The sudden restrictions to prevent the spread of the potentially more infectious strain have snarled one of Europe's most important trade routes.

-Stranded on the sides of the motorways leading to the port of Dover, drivers expressed anger and sadness over the sudden travel ban.
+Stranded on the sides of the motorways leading to Dover, drivers expressed anger and sadness over the sudden travel ban, according to DW correspondent Charlotte Chelsom-Pill.

-"We've since heard, and we can verify from having driven along the motorway, that there are more like 900 trucks stuck there," Chelsom-Pill said.
+"We've since heard, and we can verify from having driven along the motorway, that there are more like 900 trucks stuck there," said Chelsom-Pill.

 One of the proposals to get traffic moving again is to carry out mass coronavirus tests on the drivers, but that solution would also likely mean delays for drivers, Chelsom-Pill noted.